tanishkshah/insurancerecommendation/README.md

 Step2:- Import Dataset which is uploaded with your system local directory path.
 (The path mentioned in the program may be different for each code)
 Step3:- Install Pandas, Matplotlib, Seaborn, numpy, pickle libraries for execution of the code.
 Step4:- Compile the program once before executing.
-Step5:- Enjoy the expected output as per the input.
+Step5:- Enjoy the expected output as per provided input.